-In 2018, MySolid purchased mobile phones, tablets and accessories at prevailing market prices from STL amounting to P27.6 million and recorded as part of Net purchases under Cost of Sales in the 2018 consolidated statement of income (see Notes 16.1 and 17).
+In 2018, MySolid purchased mobile phones, tablets and accessories at prevailing market prices from STL and recorded as part of Net purchases under Cost of Sales in the 2018 consolidated statement of income (see Notes 16.1 and 17).
 Outstanding payable from these purchases amounted to P0.2 million as of December 31, 2018 and is shown as part of Trade payables under the Trade and Other Payables in the 2018 consolidated statement of financial position (see Note 14).